 Heat Retention/Capacity

-Heat retention, also called heat capacity, measures how long a pan hangs onto heat after the heat source has been removed.
+Heat retention, also called heat capacity, measures how long a pan hangs onto heat after the heat source is removed.
 This is especially important for deep frying and high heat searing because temperature crashes mean not getting optimal results.

 Cast iron and carbon steel have the highest heat retention of all cookware.
 They are nearly identical materials, but because cast iron is usually thicker--i.e, it has more mass--it has higher heat retention than carbon steel.